LucieMrc/TD_Augmenta/README.md

 **Feedback1** and **Level3** are used to create a motion blur, with `Comp3` as the Target TOP of the Feedback, and the Brightness set between 0 and 1 in the Level to change the lenght of the blur.

 ## *project1 > Top_with_Augmenta >* Element Replicator

 ![Screenshot of inside Element_replicator node](./images/screen2.png)
 In this case, there is 3 distinct objects detected by Augmenta.

-If you open any of these items, they contain the same nodes that there are in `Master_Attractor0`, but with the data of one id each.
+If you open any of these items, they contain the same nodes that are in `Master_Attractor0`, but with the data of one id each.

+The items here are the children of the `Master_Attractor0` and the `Replicator`, where the `Master_Attractor0` is the template and the `Replicator` repeat this template for every row of the array of people detected.

 ## *project1 > Top_with_Augmenta > Element Replicator >* Master Attractor

 This is the node where the element that will be instanced for each object detected will be created, and Augmenta's datas will be assigned to TOPs parameters.

+The `Select` DAT get the array of people detected, and the `Select` CHOP allows to select specific column in the array (here the x, y with index between 1 and 2, and the height with the index 11).

 ![Screenshot of inside Master_Attractor0 node](./images/screen1.png)

-In this example, we select the position in x and y to assigned it to the circle, as well as the height to set the radius of the circle :
+In this example, we select the position in x and y to assign it to the circle, as well as the height to set the radius of the circle :

 ![Screenshot of inside Master_Attractor0 node](./images/screen4.png)